zealousweb/woocommerce-embed-videos-to-product-image-gallery/readme.txt

 * Enjoy videos in product gallery at frontend.

 == Changelog ==

+= 3.3 =
+* Improved compatibility with WordPress VIP platform by refactoring code to adhere to VIP coding standards.

 = 3.2 =
 * Fix - Fixed the product media gallery image not showing issue when added video on it.